 Join us on this scenic rail tour by steam train through the beautiful Cotswold Hills.

-Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.
+Premier Dining includes a full English breakfast and four course dinner silver served at your seat.

-First Class includes morning coffee with a Danish pastry and afternoon tea with a savoury dish followed by a selection of fancies and cakes.
+First Class includes morning tea or coffee with a bacon/breakfast roll and a Danish pastry and an afternoon service of tea or coffee with a savoury of the day followed by a scone with butter and jam.

-Standard Class includes a reserved seat at a table for four.
+Standard Class includes a reserved seat usually at a table for four.

-A buffet car is available and serves tea, coffee, snacks and light refreshments.
-Tables for two can be guaranteed in first class and premier dining for a supplement of £22 per person. (subject to availability)
+Tables for two can be guaranteed in first class and premier dining for a supplement of £25 per person (subject to availability).

-Approximate timings shown
+Updated approximate timings shown